 A native of Birmingham, Jack W. Berry joined the faculty of the Psychology Department in 2009, and served as interim chair of the department from fall 2019 through spring 2021.
 He specializes in personality and individual differences, psychotherapy research, and psychological measurement.
 Much of his research has focused on forgiveness, moral identity, altruistic personality traits, and other areas in the field of positive psychology (the study of human strengths and virtues).
 His most recent research involves personality assessment in rehabilitation psychology, including studies of the role of temperament traits in predicting injuries among children and the influence of personality configurations on psychological adjustment among adults with traumatic injuries.
 In collaboration with the Jane Goodall Institute, Berry has also conducted research on personality disorders among zoo-housed chimpanzees.
 Berry is an active research consultant, providing statistical and measurement expertise to researchers in a wide range of scientific disciplines, including psychology, psychiatry, social work, education, and medicine.
 He has collaborated on many randomized clinical trials of cognitive-behavioral and psychodynamic approaches to psychotherapy.

-When he his not working, Dr. Berry enjoys cooking, eating, obsessing over philosophy and theology and football, and reading Nero Wolfe detective novels.
+When he his not working, Berry enjoys cooking, eating, obsessing over philosophy and theology and football, and reading Nero Wolfe detective novels.